ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Bookings | Disabled | Exposes a public web page.
 No requirement.
 Calendar | Disabled | External sharing is disabled to prevent potential data spills.
 Cortana | Disabled | To align with ACSC Windows 10 1709 hardening, Page 55.
-External Form sharing | Disabled | Microsoft Forms is hosted outside of Australia.
 Microsoft Graph Data Connect | Enabled | API connectivity required for solution management.
-Microsoft Planner  | Enabled | Internet calendars will be enabled, it is up to the Agency which calendars they wish to publish.
 Microsoft Search in Bing | Disabled | Microsoft Search integrates with bing.com for Search.
 Office 365 data is indexed to provide bing.com search functionality and is therefore not desirable for this design.
 Microsoft communication to users | Disabled | System admins will be responsible for communication to users Modern Authentication | Enabled | Modern authentication is a group of technologies that combines authentication, authorisation and conditional access policies to secure an Office 365 tenant.
 Enabling of Modern Authentication provides ability to use Multi Factor Authentication.